Conditional Functions

 if_null(expression1, expression2, ... expressionN)

-• Finds first argument which value is not null and returns that value
+• Finds first argument whose value is not null and returns that value

 • Arguments: